ManimCommunity/manim/docs/source/installation/for_dev.rst

 For Developers with Poetry (Recommended)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Why we recommend using poetry ?

 Because Poetry is a tool for dependency management and packaging in Python.
-It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.
+It allows to
+declare the libraries your project depends on and it will manage (install/update) them
+for you.
+In addition, Poetry provides a simple interface for managing virtual environments.

 Please follow this guide `Poetry's installation guidelines
 <https://python-poetry.org/docs/master/#installation>`_.